boriswolvers/yourownapp/README.md

 ## boriswolvers-pset6
 ### Your own app / Last app of the course: Native App Studio
 The main assignments: make use of an open data API and use Firebase to save specific user data.
 As a base of my app I have chosen for the Rijksmuseum API.
-With this app users can search for artworks of the museum.
+With this app users can search for artworks in the museum.
 Each artwork of the museum can be retrieved with some additional information.
 If the user likes some specific artworks, he/she can save it into their favorites list.

 ### Use of API
 The mainscreen of the app contains a recyclerviewer with cardviews in it, which can be seen in the pictures down below.
 These cardviews are retrieved with the use of an url and an asynctask.
 Users can scroll 'infinitely' because more artworks will be retrieved after every ten artworks.